Introduction

 Rubber Bridge

-Rubber Bridge is played in two phases, with each phase referred to as a ‘rubber’.
-A rubber is won by the first partnership to score 100 or more points.
+Rubber Bridge is played in two phases, each referred to as a ‘rubber’—the first partnership to score 100 or more points.
 The first side to win two out of three rubbers wins the game.

 Duplicate Bridge

-Duplicate Bridge is a competitive form of the game where different players or partnerships play the same hands.
+Duplicate Bridge is a competitive game where different players or partnerships play the same hands.
 The goal is to compare the performance of each pair with others who played the same hands.

 Chicago (Four-Deal Bridge)